Body on a beach

 In classical Arabic she argued it was never too late

-To begin life again, soon, in beauiful Aleppo.
+To begin life again, soon, in beautiful Aleppo.